sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 5.
 CLOUD INFRASTRUCTURE

+*Description: Find out how to manage cloud infrastructure effectively so you can achieve higher levels of agility, availability, and cost visibility.*

 Please rate how strongly you agree or disagree with the following statements.
 On my team: